Community In Mind

 Let's T.A.L.K.
 Youth Project

-Let’s T.A.L.K (Training through Acting, Learning and Knowledge) Youth introduces NEET young people to careers working with children and teens.
+Our new launch, Let’s T.A.L.K (Training through Acting, Learning and Knowledge) Youth introduces NEET young people to careers working with children and teens.
 Through drama and role play, participants explore real-life youth work scenarios, build practical skills, gain knowledge and confidence to take the next step toward training or employment, potentially working with DRAMA IN MIND C.I.C.

 Explore.
 Learn.
 Act.